hybridsjs/hybrids/docs/router/usage.md

 ## Nested Routers

-For complex layouts, the router factory can be used inside of the views already connected to the parent router.
-This feature differs from setting views in the `stack` option of the view.
-The nested router displays content inside of the host view as content, not a separate view in the stack.
+For complex layouts, the router factory can be used inside views that are already connected to a parent router.
+This feature differs from setting views in the view's `stack` option.
+The nested router displays content inside the host view as content, not as a separate view in the stack.

 ```javascript
 import { define, html, router } from "hybrids";